mateuszbuda/mateuszbuda.github.io/_posts/2018-09-15-thresholding.md

 Accuracy = 84.2%

 We were able to improve the accuracy by over 9%.
-However, thresholding method only scales the outputs by multiplying them by a constant number.
+However, the thresholding method only scales the outputs by multiplying them by a constant number.
 It must be noted that the discriminative power of a classifier (e.g. as measured using ROC) does not change in this case.